• Skip to primary navigation

 • Haddock

-Look for a fish that is meaty and sturdy and won't fall apart when cooked.
-Fish that isn't too "fishy" but has a milder taste and will become nice and flaky once cooked.
+Look for a meaty, sturdy fish that won’t fall apart when cooked.
+Fish that isn’t too “fishy” but has a milder taste and will become nice and flaky once cooked.
 Pick up whatever is on sale, or use what you have in the fridge.

 How to Make Air Fryer Fish Sticks